27th Guards Motor Rifle Division: History

 In the late summer of 1942, it was rushed south to help stop the German offensive into the northern Caucasus and Stalingrad.
 It took part in the destruction of the German 6th Army during the winter of 1942/43.
 During World War II the division was part of the 4th Tank Army, 1st Guards Army, the 24th Army, the 66th Army, the 65th Army and since February 1943 the 62nd Army.
 In April 1942 the 62nd Army became the Eighth Guards Army.
 In July 1942 the division was part of Kalinin Front's 58th Army, alongside 16th Guards Rifle Division and two other rifle divisions.
 The division was back with the 8th Guards Army of the 1st Belorussian Front in May 1945.

-The division participated in the Battle of Stalingrad, Izyum-Barvenkovo, Donbass, Zaporozhye, Nikopol-Krivoi Rog, Bereznegova-Snigirovka, Odessa, Lublin - Brest, Poznań, Küstrin, Warsaw-Poznan and the Berlin offensive operation.
+The division participated in the Battle of Stalingrad, Izyum-Barvenkovo, Donbass, Zaporozhye, Nikopol-Krivoi Rog, Bereznegova-Snigirovka, Odessa, Lublin – Brest, Poznań, Küstrin, Warsaw-Poznan and the Berlin offensive operation.
 For services in battle the division was awarded the honorific "Novobug" in March 1944, then awarded the Order of the Red Banner and Order of Bogdan Khmelnitsky 2nd degrees.
 Over 10 thousand of its soldiers were awarded awards and medals, and 7 were awarded the Hero of the Soviet Union.
 Its commanders included Colonel Konstantin Vindushev (1942), and Viktor Glebov (1942–1945), Glebov was originally a colonel but was made a general-major in November 1942.

 Since 1945 the division remained as part of the Group of Soviet Forces in Germany, where it became 21st Guards Mechanised Division, then 21st Guards Motor Rifle Division on 17 May 1957.
 On 17 November 1964 it was renamed 27th Guards Motor Rifle Division.
 It remained in Germany until May 1991, when it was withdrawn to Totskoye in the Volga-Ural Military District.
 It has contributed many personnel for peacekeeping operations.
 The division was renamed the 21st Guards Motor Rifle Brigade on 1 June 2009, after the beginning of the 2008 Russian military reform.

+Russian invasion of Ukraine (2024–present)

+In 2024, the division was formed once again from the 21st Guards Motor Rifle Brigade having 3 regiments: the 433rd Regiment, the 506th Regiment and the 589th Regiment.
+In April–May 2024, the 27th Guards Motor Rifle Division fought on the Ocheretyne ledge in the area of the villages Berdychi, Semenivka, Orlivka and northwest of Avdiivka as part of the 2nd Guards Combined Arms Army.
+Since 18 July 2024, the division as part of Russian forces began an offensive with the goal of capturing the strategically important city of Pokrovsk.

+Composition

-Composition in Germany, c1988
+Composition in Germany, c.
+1988

 Source: Craig Crofoot, GSFG manuscript available at www.microarmormayhem.com, and Holm 2015.